rahyatt31/BlueBadgeProject/README.md

 ## Getting Started

-Our project is located @ FinalGitHubLink and @ FinalCommentedGitHubLink One version of the project has been commented.
-The other version is the same but without comments.

 There are two ways to obtain the code.
 You can download the project as a zip file or clone the repository.
 If you choose to download the zip file you can then expand it in your choosen location.
 The prefered method of obtaining